 There exist few facilities in the area, which could be considered similar to the subject.
-During the past few years and because of the current economy, these facilities have realized stabilization in demand causing stable rental rates and stable vacancy rates.
-It is predicted that rates will be stable in the foreseeable future as the area economy as a whole continues to be stable.
+During the past few years and because of the current economy, these facilities have realized a stabilization in demand causing stable rental and vacancy rates.
+It is predicted that rates will remain stable in the near future as the economy as a whole continues to become more stable.